aswinsubhash/SOLID-Principles-Using-Dart/README.md

    This is where the **Liskov Substitution Principle** is very important.

-   You cannot really charge a that needs fuel and you cannot fuel a car that needs charge.
+   You cannot really charge a car that needs fuel and you cannot fuel a car that needs charge.

    This was semantic problem.